 What I now understand with clarity is this: the quality of the relationship we have with ourselves shapes our health, our relationships, and our sense of purpose.
 When that relationship is strained or ignored, even a life that looks good on paper can begin to feel fragmented.

-What began to change my life was not a dramatic outer shift.
-It was learning to sit still long enough to notice what was happening inside me.
+What begins to change our lives is not a dramatic outer shift.
+It’s learning to sit still long enough to notice what’s happening inside us.

-But being stuck in survival mode was holding me back from the life I wanted to live.
+We learn that being stuck in survival mode holds us back from the life we want to live.

-When the Relationship with Yourself Becomes Your Anchor
+When Your Relationship with Yourself Becomes Your Anchor

-Health stabilizes.
+Health begins to stabilize.
 Reactivity softens.
 Boundaries become clearer.
-Purpose emerges more organically.
-Relationships deepen because they are no longer built on self-abandonment or conditioning.
+Purpose emerges more naturally.

 You begin to live from them.